OctopusSamples/SpaceCloner/docs/SensitiveVariables.md

     - SSH Accounts:
         - PFX File: uploads a dummy file with the word "test" in it.

 These dummy values are only _inserted_ on POST or creation.
-If the script detects the value already exists on the destination it will leave everything as is.
+All existing items on the destination space are left as is.